SDGforskning/sdg-strings/SDG04_query_action_WoS.md

   )
   NEAR/5
    (
-    ("complete" OR ""completing" OR "completes" OR "completion" OR "school completion" OR "finish*" OR "graduate" OR "graduation"
+    ("complete" OR "completing" OR "completes" OR "completion" OR "school completion" OR "finish*" OR "graduate" OR "graduation"
      NEAR/5
       ("increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better*" OR "ensure" OR "attain" OR "achiev*" ) )